51Degrees/specifications/pipeline-specification/conceptual-overview.md

 builder/factory that is used to create Flow Element instances.

-The exact specification of this component is less important than having a common mechanism for construction of elements.
+The exact specification of this component is less important than having a common mechanism for construction of Elements.
 This provides consistency for users and will assist in the implementation of other parts of the specification.

 In most languages, we have found the builder pattern to be the best approach.